Mortgages

 The stages of the self build mortgage process

-Based on your needs, there is usually flexibility over the number of ‘stage payments’ you can receive - which is when a payment is made to cover part of the build.
+The number of ‘stage payments’ (when a payment is made to cover part of the build) is usually flexible based on your needs.
 For example, if you’ve already bought the site, you’ll skip the first stage.

 There are usually between 4-6 payment stages.
 They may include: